 That first game we had four players with the two suggested starting monsters and it went really well.
 We should have lost the game except for the fact that we cheated.
 Cheating is something that we actually encourage at our charity gaming events.
 It’s one of the ways we raise money for charity through gaming, people pay $1 to re-roll a die, draw a card, etc. In this case, we raised a few bucks saving villagers from Dracula.

 Since that time I’ve played at a few different player counts and with different sets of monsters and different monster counts.
 At this point, I would say that the two monster game is probably a bit too easy for most gaming groups.
 Sure, use two when first teaching the game but move on to three as soon as possible.
-Four monsters seems somewhat impossible at this point but it’s something I do plan on trying to win someday.
+Defeating four monsters seems somewhat impossible at this point but I do plan on trying to win at that setting someday.

 What I really love about Horrified is how the overall feel of the game changes based on what monsters you face.
 The designer did a fantastic job of making each monster unique.
 I also really dig how well the theme is integrated.
 Sure you are just collecting red, yellow and blue chits, but it makes sense that you would need weapons to fight off Dracula’s minions and mystic items to finally drive him away.
 Even the names of the items match where they end up getting placed on the board.
 Torches and pitchforks are easy to pick up at the barn but one of the only places you are going to find a pistol is at the police precinct.